 During the Preparation Year (2008), the VConnected Team will complete intensive training.
-They will also be responsible for developing practices and outcomes to be used by future VConnected Team members through information provided to the QEP Feedback Team.
-The QEP Development Committee will be responsible for developing an Engagement Assessment Rubric including various methods of evaluation to be used for measuring effectiveness of activities and course design.
+They will also be responsible for developing practices and outcomes to be used by future VConnected Team members.
+The QEP Development Committee will be responsible for developing an Engagement Assessment Template including various methods of evaluation to be used for measuring effectiveness of activities and course design.
 The entire Vernon College faculty will vote on the final rubric.
-At the end of four years, a Collegewide team of faculty will be tasked with evaluating the rubric documents.
+At the end of four years, a College-wide team of faculty will be tasked with evaluating the rubric documents.
 The method for selecting the team and their plan for evaluation of the rubric's contents will be determined during year three of implementation.

-During the fall of 2008, QEP Development Committee recommends that a Curriculum Designer be hired to oversee professional development and course development and implementation activities and serve under the Dean of Instructional Services.
+During the fall of 2008, QEP Development Committee recommends that a Instructional Designer be hired to oversee professional development and course development and implementation activities and serve under the Dean of Instructional Services.